lidofinance/easy-track/specification.md

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external view returns (bytes)

-Creates EVMScript to add new reward address to `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - new reward address to add.
+Creates EVMScript to add new reward address to `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - new reward program address to add.
 To successfully create EVMScript next requirements must be met:

 - `_creator` must be equal to `trustedCaller` address
 - `_rewardProgram` address hasn't been added in `RewardProgramsRegistry` earlier.